rebht78/course-python/chapters/chapter2.md

 </exercise>
 <exercise id="2" title="Quiz on Operators">
-In this section, You will be given few multiple choice questions on Operators
+In this section, You will be given a multiple choice question on Operators

 Question 1:

 Is ```!=``` a relational operator?

 <choice>
 <opt text="No, it is not.">